 Take 5 Faculty Panel

-Join us for this fast-paced interdisciplinary exchange as four of your favorite BYU professors discuss topics related to our current exhibition CUT!
-Costume and the Cinema.
-Each speaker will offer a five-minute talk about their perspectives on costumes, cinema, and the cult of celebrity.
+Join us for this fast-paced interdisciplinary exchange as four of your favorite BYU professors discuss topics related to our current exhibition, Deco Japan: Shaping Art And Culture, 1920-1945.
+Each speaker will offer a five-minute talk about their perspectives on modernity in Japan and the intriguing art deco style.

 ABOUT THE SPEAKERS